large overlay water gif

 Phinny Culture

-In contrast to the multifaceted and diverse modern culture of Infraflux and the individualistic innovation-based culture of the Trade Union, the Phinny Kingdom and all the people under it are a culture rooted in tradition.
-Despite only existing for a few hundred years, the Phinny Kingdom leans strongly on familiar ancient values of bloodline, gender roles, social heirarchies, and ritual.
+In contrast to the citizen-forward and adaptive culture of Infraflux and the individualistic innovation-based culture of the Trade Union, the Phinny Kingdom and all the people under it are a culture rooted in tradition.
+Despite only existing for a few hundred years, the Phinny Kingdom leans strongly on familiar ancient values of bloodlines, gender roles, social heirarchies, and ritual.
 Though the individual phinny may be a wild free spirit, they are born within a framework of context involving their family, obligations, and designated societal role.
 It can be hard for a phinny to completely shake off this cultural background, especially since phinny children are almost exclusively raised within the nomadic Phinny Kingdom itself.

 The Phinny Kingdom is structured as a myriad of small groups called "pods" that are scattered worldwide in warm or temperate salty waters.
 A phinny's pod is akin to their home town or village, consisting of a large number of family and friend groups who travel together.
 Family relations are often intricate and widely dispersed, and meticulately kept track of for generations.
 Once a phinny reaches adolesence they split off based on sex, with female phinnies staying longer with their immediate family and male phinnies breaking off and forming groups with other young males called "friend groups" or "zeets" in english.
-Zeets often stay lifelong friends and may leave their pod together to seek other pods or adventure to other places.
-The majority of phinnies living and working in other nations are male for this reason, and it's also why they're common to see in groups of 2-7.
+Zeetmates often stay lifelong friends and may leave their pod together to seek other pods or adventure to other places.
+For this reason, the majority of phinnies living and working in other nations are groups of 2-7 males.

 The Obligations of Sex